LARGE RETRO RUSSIAN MAP OF THE WORLD

 This map appears to have been printed in 1987, the beginning of the historic 'Glasnost' era of relative openess spanning the five year period from 1986-91 which ended in the dissolution of the U.S.S.R. and the beginning of the Russian Federation as we know it today.

-In 1986, aware of the term's historical and more recent resonance, Mikhail Gorbachev and his advisers adopted "glasnost" as a political slogan, together with the obscure "perestroika".
+In 1986, aware of the term's historical and more recent resonance, Mikhail Gorbachev and his advisers adopted "glasnost" as a political slogan; meaning "Openness" it was a watchword in their promotion of "perestroika", the political movement for reformation of the Soviet Communist Party.

 Fairly rough and ready, this map is not cloth backed but has been printed on two sheets of thick, glossy paper with a centre joint.
 The paper shows some rippling and wear to the surface, consistant with age and school use.
 It is currently stapled to home-made wooden battens, we can remove them if not required.